Interview Answers About What Inspired You to Become a Teacher

 No one ever forgets a meaningful teacher who had an impact on their life.
 It is a rather personal question, and so your answer should be personal too.
 It is also a chance to indirectly slip in some positive qualities and strengths of your own that you possess as a result of this teacher's guidance.

-Again, consider providing a personal anecdote.
+Consider providing a personal anecdote.
 Share stories of how you made a difference to a child in a classroom or how you successfully taught a challenging lesson as a result of what you learned from that teacher.
-Here's an example:

 The best teacher I ever had was my history teacher in high school.
 I preferred English and science to history, but she was able to see past the dates and facts and make the subject come to life beyond the basic curriculum.
 For instance, we looked through old newspaper articles about historical events and then wrote our own blogs as if we were journalists living during that time.
 I was inspired by her unconventional techniques, and I strive to bring the same passion for innovative ways to learn to my classroom.